Vienna

 We might pass:

-- Various parks.
-Our route could take us next to or through the Volksgarten, Burggarten, and/or Stadtpark.
+• Various parks.
+Our route could take us next to or through the Burggarten and the Mozart monument, and/or Stadtpark and the Strauss monument.

 Hundertwasserhaus